manualdousuario/shortcodr/readme.txt

 **After you activate it:**

-1. Look for "Shortcodr" in your WordPress menu
+1. Look for "Shortlinkr" in your WordPress menu
 2. Create your first short link
 3. Set it up how you like